I'm currently a research scientist at Adobe. I received my Ph.D. from the Cornell Computer Science

 title = {Decomposed Optimization Time Integrator for Large-Step Elastodynamics},

-author = {Li, Minchen and Gao, Ming and Langlois, Timothy R. and Jiang, Chenfanfu and Kaufman, Danny M.},
+author = {Li, Minchen and Gao, Ming and Langlois, Timothy R. and Jiang, Chenfanfu and

 journal = {ACM Transactions on Graphics},